vassdeniss/vassdeniss/README.md

 ## 📗 Hobbies
 As I said I am studying graphic design and technologies.
 I've been studying graphic design for 4 years now and computer science for half an year.

-Personally I find programming more fun that graphic design and that's what I am prioritising.
+Personally I find programming more fun than graphic design and that's what I am prioritising.
 I love reading and learning about all things technology everyday.

 In my free time I lvoe to play a lot of games, program on some small projects and I love solving rubik cubes.